acuminous/zUnit/README.md

 Object.entries(syntax).forEach(([keyword, fn]) => global[keyword] = fn);
 ```
 ##### 2 low-magic
-The only 'magical' code in zunit is how it automatically exports suites and modules from test files without using `module.exports`.
+The only &#x2728 magical &#x2728 code in zunit is how it automatically exports suites and modules from test files without using `module.exports`.
 If you prefer you can [create test suites by hand](#creatingsuitesandtestsbyhand).

 ## TL;DR